mohanasundaramn/ms-flutter-packages/flutter_onboard/README.md

     imgUrl: 'assets/images/graph.png',
   ),
   OnBoardModel(
-    title: "Create photo comparissions and share your results",
+    title: "Create photo comparisons and share your results",
     description:
         "Take before and after photos to visualize progress and get the shape that you dream about",
     imgUrl: 'assets/images/phone.png',